Running Shoe Review

 Veloci's 39mm stack height and quad-compound foam put it right alongside the best traditional cushioning.
 Barefoot shoes, by design, offer almost no impact protection.
 On pavement, you feel every crack and pebble.

-The 10mm drop is vital for protecting the Achilles during high-volume training blocks.
+The 10mm drop is designed to help reduce Achilles strain during high-volume training blocks.

 Achilles & Calf Safety

-This is where the 10mm heel drop makes a measurable difference.
+This is where the 10mm heel drop made a meaningful difference on my run experience.
 Zero-drop shoes force the Achilles and calf complex to absorb significantly more load with every stride.
-Veloci's drop protects the Achilles while the wide toe box still lets the forefoot work naturally.
+Veloci's drop is designed to reduce strain on the Achilles while the wide toe box still lets the forefoot work naturally.
 It's the combination that matters.

-"I've had Insertional Achilles Tendonitis for two years.
-The Veloci Mesa has made running significantly less painful โ it's the first shoe that gives my toes room without punishing my Achilles."
+"I've dealt with Achilles discomfort for two years.
+Since switching to the Veloci, my runs have felt noticeably more comfortable.
+It's the first shoe that gives my toes room without aggravating my Achilles."

 Long Run Comfort (10+ miles)